MikeJaredS/hermiter/cran-comments.md

 ## Test environments
-* local R installation, Windows 10, R 4.1.2
+* local R installation, Windows 10, R 4.2.2
-* local R installation, Ubuntu Linux 21.10, R 4.1.2
-* Ubuntu Linux 20.04.1 LTS (r-hub)
+* Ubuntu Linux 20.04.1 LTS, R-release, GCC (r-hub)
-* Debian Linux, R-release, GCC (r-hub)
 * Debian Linux, R-devel, GCC ASAN/UBSAN (r-hub)
-* Fedora Linux (r-hub)
+* Fedora Linux, R-devel, clang, gfortran (r-hub)
-* Apple Silicon (M1), macOS 11.6 Big Sur, R-release
-* macOS 10.13.6 High Sierra, R-release, CRAN's setup
+* macOS 10.13.6 High Sierra, R-release, brew
-* Oracle Solaris 10, x86, 32 bit, R-release (r-hub)
+* Windows Server 2022, R-devel, 64 bit (r-hub)
-* win-builder (devel and release)
+* win-builder (devel, release. oldrel)

 ## R CMD check results

-There was 1 NOTE:
+There was 1 NOTE across environments:

 GNU make is a SystemRequirements.

 * This appears to be related to using RcppParallel and does not seem problematic.
 GNU make has been added to SystemRequirements in the Description file.

+* In addition, on Ubuntu 20.04.1 LTS, the package appears to be slightly larger than 5MB, around 5.9 MB.
+This does not appear to occur on any of the other environments however (i.e. Fedora Linux, Windows, MacOS)